-For more than 50 years, the New Hampshire Charitable Foundation has helped shape New Hampshire’s cultural, social, and environmental landscape — launching initiatives and building partnerships, working side-by-side with individuals, families, businesses, nonprofits, and government agencies.
+For 60 years years, the New Hampshire Charitable Foundation has helped shape New Hampshire’s cultural, social and environmental landscape — launching initiatives and building partnerships, working side-by-side with individuals, families, businesses, nonprofits and government agencies.
 Through the years, our work together has proved the power of collaboration to serve the public good.

 The New Hampshire Charitable Foundation is incorporated with funds from the Spaulding-Potter Trusts.
 Eugene Struckhoff, a young attorney with Orr and Reno in Concord, played a lead role along with Dudley Orr and John McLane.
 “Struck” went on to create 140 community foundations across the United States, becoming known as “the Johnny Appleseed” of community foundations.

 Jean Hennessey becomes the first full-time executive director; assets grow nearly tenfold during her nine years at the Foundation.

 The Foundation Reform Act is signed into law, prompting several New Hampshire family foundations to begin their affiliation with the Foundation.